 SRS awards two prizes: the biennial Book Award and the annual Graduate Student Essay Prize.
-Please scroll down for the winners of the two prizes.
+Please scroll down to find out details about the winners of the two prizes, and their outstanding work.

 Biennial SRS Book Prize

 The Society awards a biennial book prize (worth 500 USD) to an outstanding single-authored book-length publication in the field of Romanian Studies (including Moldova) written in English.
 A call for submissions will be posted here in early 2017.
 The prize will be presented at the ASEEES National Convention in November 2017.

 2017 Book Prize

 Committee: Alex Drace-Francis (chair), Inessa Medzhibovskaya, Peter Gross.